4Liberty/AI-Enhanced-Subtitles-for-Stremio/docs/languages.md

 # Supported Languages

-This document lists all subtitle languages available on OpenSubtitles.com that can be used with the VLSub extension.
+This document lists all subtitle languages available on OpenSubtitles.com that can be used with the Stremio Subtitle Addon.

 ## 🌍 Available Languages